muhtasim-ishmum-khan/HSI_denoising/README.md

 <img width="300" height="400" alt="step2" src="SSIM.png" />

 ## Running the code
 ### The codes for training and testing are available in _v15_final.
-The saved model trained for noise level 50 is located in the SavedModels folder.
+The saved models are currently excluded due to size limitations.
 ### Step 1:
 #### Navigate to the files: "train_v15.py" and "test_v15.py" and change the paths of the directories as required.
 ### Step 2: